alkem-io/alkemio/docs/classification-tagging.md

     * DisplayLocation: type = singleSelect, for specifying the placement of the Callout within the display of the Space
     * States: type = singleSelect for the set of visible states from the InnovationFlow

-Then each time a Callout is added to the Collaboration, it's profile will have the above Tagsets created as well as the Default tagset.
+Then each time a Callout is added to the Collaboration, its profile will have the above Tagsets created as well as the Default tagset.

 ### **Mutations**
 The Tagset entity is authorizable, so we can consider also having specific Privileges being required for updating particular Tagsets.
 To be explored more later.